snok/drf-openapi-tester/docs/PYPI_README.rst

 Should be set to ``True`` if you use `djangorestframework-camel-case <https://github.com/vbabiy/djangorestframework-camel-case>`_'s
 ``CamelCaseJSONParser`` or ``CamelCaseJSONRenderer`` for your API views.

-By settings this to True, example values constructed in the ``validate_input`` function will be snake cased before it's passed to a serializer.
+By settings this to True, example values constructed in the ``validate_input_serializer`` function will be snake cased before it's passed to a serializer.
 See the `function docs <https://django-swagger-tester.readthedocs.io/en/latest/implementation.html#the-validate-input-function>`_ for more info.

 Example: